Prayer & Liturgy

 Each child takes part in a daily act of worship (5-10 minutes) and formal prayers are used at lunchtime and to open and close the school day sessions.
 The children also plan and lead acts of worship within each of their classes.
 This happens daily and the children in the upper junior classes lead Lectio Divina.
 Collective Worship across every class uses the same structure.
 We gather, using prayers or actions or music.
 Then, we listen to scripture, readings.
 We reflect on the meaning of the scripture we have heard and after that we respond by doing something or saying a prayer together.
 Finally, we go forth by reflecting on the scripture and taking this forward into our work throughout the day.
 It is wonderful to see the children excited, enthusiastic and deepening their faith through prayer and liturgy.
 We have trained Liturgy Leaders in Years 5 and 6 who support our younger children by leading Prayer and Liturgy in EYFS and Key Stage 1.
 In each class, there is a prayer and liturgy book where pictures, planning templates and powerpoints are kept as a reminder and record of the acts of worship.

-We look forward to our Thursday morning liturgies, which are planned and led by each class in turn.
+We look forward to our Thursday liturgies, which are planned and led by each class in turn.
 These are centred around the Church’s Liturgical Year, global issues or British and Catholic values.
 The children always relate these themes to scripture references and they write their own prayers and choose their own songs and hymns to celebrate and worship together.
 It is wonderful for the children to leave us all with a reflection, mission idea or practical response to our celebration, enabling all to deepen faith, learn from the teachings of Christ and become the very best we can be for ourselves and for others.

 Our Worship Area